mamcode/my-odoo-notes/README.md

 * @api.model: Is a decorator used on methods.
 Is used on methods for which only the model is important, not the contents of the recordset.

+* @api.returns('self', lambda rec: rec.id): This decorator maps the returned value from the new API to the old API, which is expected by the RPC protocol.
+In this case, the RPC calls to create expect the database id for the new record to be created, so we pass the @api.returns decorator an anonymous function, which fetches the id from the new record returned by our implementation.
+It is also needed if you want to extend the copy() method.
+Do not forget it when extending these methods if the base implementation uses the old API or you will crash with hard to interpret messages.

 * UserError: Is a exception available in openerp.exceptions.
 A UserError will display an error message in the user interface.

 * ValidationError: Is a exception available in openerp.exceptions.
 Is raised when a python constraint on a field is not respected.